 Fred Savage does a good job as the young boy who starts to see that books are magical, and reading is just as good (if not better in many cases)than watching TV or playing video games.
 I love the bit where he’s disgusted by the fact that this could be a kissing book. 🙂

 The film was made on location here in the UK.
 I think that was a good choice as the landscape brings to mind a fairytale/medieval land.
 I recently visited Haddon Hall, in Derbyshire which was used as the location for Humperdinck’s castle.
 That was quite an experience, and I urge you to visit not only because it was in the film, but as it is one of the few remaining medieval castles.
-This was also featured in Jane Eyre (2006)and The Priory School(an episode of the Return of Sherlock Holmes TV series.)
+The building was also featured in Jane Eyre (2006)and The Priory School(an episode of the Jeremy Brett Sherlock Holmes TV series.)

 A beautiful score by Mark Knopfler adds greatly to the film.
 This is such a fun film and is one that can be enjoyed over and over again and never gets old.
 Isn’t this true of all fairytales?
 I also really like how the film captures how you see a story in your head when reading a book.

 My favourite scenes are the following.
 Inigo in the forest asking his father’s spirit to guide his sword.
 Westley and Buttercup’s conversation on top of the hill where he says “life is pain, highness.
 Anyone who says differently is selling something.”
 The sequence in the fire swamp.
 Westley and Inigo’s swordfight (both Cary and Mandy practiced for months and became very skilled with swords, and that really is them both for the whole of that exciting sequence.)
 Vizzini and Westley matching wits over the poisoned cups.
 Buttercup in the eel lake.
 Inigo finally getting to face the six fingered man.
 The final kiss on horseback.